 As you can see from the above pros and cons list, there is something to say about a free walking tour vs paid tour of the city.

 What bothers me the most about free walking tours is the name.
 Calling something ‘free’ attracts a certain type of traveler.

 I have witnessed so many times a discussion with the guide about not receiving a (proper) tip from people and endless discussions afterward.
 This ruined the fun a bit for me.

 Until now, I have always had a tour guide, who wasn’t a local.
 Although they were really knowledgeable and offered a good tour, I somehow feel like free walking tours ruin the tourism business for genuine tour offices trying to offer good value to the tourists.

 Does this mean I’ll not join free walking tours in the future?

 No. I will, however, be more selective with what kind of free walking tour I choose.

 Is it a local guide or a foreigner trying to fund their own travels?
 What route will they take and is the tour really advertised as free or do they mention the tour is tip-based, to avoid any discussions afterward?

 How to decide which tour to take?

-As I am an independent traveller it is important to monitore my budget and my time.
+As I am an independent traveler it is important to monitor my budget and my time.
 I always try to determine if I get value for my money when I join a tour.
 In my opinion, free walking tours can be cheap and fun if executed properly.
 But sometimes you get more value for your money with a paid tour.